Shopify/record_store/README.md

 In order to use Google Cloud DNS, you'll need to add the `Service Account Credentials` to `secrets.json`.
 The `Service Account Credentials` is a JSON format file that you need to generate on Google Cloud Platform.
 You can find more details about the authentication from [here](https://googleapis.dev/ruby/google-cloud-dns/latest/file.AUTHENTICATION.html).

-Here's an exmaple of the JSON format file and you can simply copy all information and paste to `google_cloud_dns`'s key in `secrets.json`.
+Here's an exmaple of the JSON format file and you can simply copy all information and paste to `secrets.json`.
 ```json
 {
 "type": "service_account",